 - Community PECE - In addition to Team PECE, settings/areas may offer the Triple P - Positive Parenting Program to parents in their community to promote consistency between educator and parent strategies.

 Training requirements: no training is required to offer parents and educators access to online and workbook-based programs, or to host a parent seminar delivered by an experienced Triple P provider.
 For practitioners seeking to become accredited providers of in-person Triple P programs or PECE Coaches, training courses vary in length and cost depending on the program chosen.
 Please see here for more details and costs.

 Staffing: staffing requirements vary depending on the program variant being implemented.
-There are program variants that can be delivered face-to-face to parents (physically or via videoconferencing; one-to-one or groups), parent self-help options (online and workbook) without staff support, and an online program for educators that can be completed at times that fit with centre hours, with the option of support from trained PECE Coaches.
+There are program variants that can be delivered face-to-face to parents (physically or via videoconferencing; one-to-one or groups), parent self-help options (online and workbook) without staff support.
+An online program for educators is also available that can be completed at times that fit with centre hours, with the option of support from trained PECE Coaches.

 Implementation model: an implementation consultant will use an implementation and sustainability framework to provide guidance and support smooth, timely, and responsive implementation planning.
 All practitioners undertaking Triple P Provider Training receive access to online tools and support.

 Australian experience: Triple P was created in Australia and has been implemented across the country.
-Triple P has wide cultural acceptability, and is used by Indigenous Australian and culturally and linguistically diverse parents and practitioners.
-Accredited providers of Triple P in Australia are listed online at:
+Triple P has wide cultural acceptability, and is used by Aborginal and Torres Strait Islander and culturally and linguistically diverse parents/carers and practitioners.
+Accredited providers of Triple P in Australia are listed online at www.triplep-parenting.net.

 Current best implementation knowledge: a Triple P Implementation Framework has been developed to guide all initiatives in the establishment of systems and processes related to implementing Triple P. This framework draws on implementation science and research into the implementation of evidence-based practices, tailored for the processes involved in implementing Triple P within services.